Bitcrusher

-A Bitcrusher is an audio effect that produces distortion by reducing the resolution or bandwidth of digital audio data.
+A bitcrusher or bit crusher is an audio effect that produces distortion by reducing the resolution or bandwidth of digital audio data.
 The resulting quantized noise may produce a "harsh" or a "filtered" sound impression, depending on whether or not it is interpolated.
+Bitcrushing is a core effect in glitch, lo-fi electronic, and chiptune music.

 Methods

 A typical bitcrusher uses two methods to reduce audio fidelity: sample rate reduction and resolution reduction.